 Or you can choose gentler, lower intensity devices such as the Smoothskin Bare and Silk’n Infinity.
 These are also safe for darker skin tones but still work on fair tones.
 They’re worth considering if you’re very concerned about side effects or a bit apprehensive about it all.

-If you sunbathe regularly, or spend a lot of time in the outdoors you need to take care of your skin whilst using home devices.
+If you sunbathe regularly, or spend a lot of time in the outdoors you must take care of your skin whilst using home devices.

 IPL / laser hair removal and tanning don’t mix for two big reasons.